apigee-labs/rapier/README.md

     }

 Rapier provides a tool - gen-swagger.py - that will generate a Swagger document that will spell out the conventions used by Rapier for this API.
-Swagger cannot describe everything that is important in the API, but it is a good start.
+Swagger cannot describe everything that is important in the API, but it is a good tool.
 Once you have seen a few examples of the Swagger to understand the conventions, you will stop looking at the Swagger, whose details are repetitive and will become quickly obvious.
-However, the Swagger documents may continue to be useful for integrating your API specification with tools that are Swagger-based. \[Swagger is also useful for documenting APIs that are less consistent than Rapier APIs, or which follow a service-oriented rather than a data-oriented design patern.\] If you would like to see the Swagger generated for this sample, [look here:](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-hello-message.yaml).
+However, the Swagger documents may continue to be useful for integrating your API specification with tools that are Swagger-based.
+Swagger is also useful for documenting APIs that are less consistent than Rapier APIs, or which follow a service-oriented rather than a data-oriented design patern.
+If you would like to see the Swagger generated for this sample, [look here:](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-hello-message.yaml).
 As you can see, our 9 lines of Rapier produced around 120 lines of Swagger - a good ratio.
 The Swagger is also more complex - we used both
 JSON Refs and YAML anchors and aliases to try to avoid repetition.